fusion-energy/neutronics-workshop/tasks/task_1/README.md

 - Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.
 - Lithium 6 has the highest probability of producing tritium at low neutron energies.
 - Understand that lithium enrichment increases tritium production from low energy neutrons.

+**Bonus material**

+Now that you have the ability to access cross section data using OpenMC you can reproduce DT, DD or other fusion fuel cross section plots.
+The cross sections are Doppler broadened to take into account the motion of the incident and targets projectile.
+[Here](https://scipython.com/blog/plotting-nuclear-fusion-cross-sections/) is a seperate tutorial on that topic which guides you through the process (perhaps skip the ENDF nuclear data part and use OpenMC data readers instead).